tsileo/indieauth/README.md

 &nbsp; &nbsp;[![Go Report Card](https://goreportcard.com/badge/a4.io/go/indieauth)](https://goreportcard.com/report/a4.io/go/indieauth)
 &nbsp; &nbsp;[![License](http://img.shields.io/badge/license-MIT-red.svg?style=flat)](https://raw.githubusercontent.com/tsileo/indieauth/master/LICENSE)

+This package implements an [IndieAuth (an identity layer on top of OAuth 2.0)](https://www.w3.org/TR/indieauth/) client/authentication middleware.

+It implements an **IndieAuth Client** and will use your own external Authorization Endpoint.

-This package is designed to replace basic authentication by [IndieAuth](https://www.w3.org/TR/indieauth/) in personal projects when you want to restrict access only to yourself.
+A basic use case is to replace basic authentication when restricting access to private projects.

-It's not designed to handle multiple users.

 ## QuickStart